 Lack of sleep may also cause poor gut health and make it more likely to succumb to stress.
 So, in addition to a healthy diet, other lifestyle pivots may also be necessary for more sustainable outcomes.

-Try mind and body activities that include meditation and breathing exercises.
 Take the time to learn how to modify habits to divert the need to procrastinate and you’ll find yourself curbing stress, anxiety, and possible nausea.
 Since the gut is responsible for important cognitive actions, its maintenance is essential to curb pains and improve energy levels and mental health.

 Poor diet.
 Genetics.
 Lack of food diversity in general or quantity in chronic dieters is another issue when it comes to the gut microbiome.
 Many chronic dieters eat the same foods over and over again and are probably NOT ingesting a healthy variety of the foods required for beneficial bacteria.